hsanzg/exact-covers/README.md

 This crate contains various implementations of Knuth's exact cover solvers and their data structures in the Rust programming language:
-- [`ExactCovers`] finds all exact coverings of $I$ with options in $\mathcal{O}$ under the assumption that every option contains at least one primary item.
+- [`ExactCovers`] finds all exact coverings of $I$ with options in $\mathcal{O}$ under the assumption that there is at least one primary item.
 - [`ColoredExactCovers`] will solve the exact cover problem with color constraints.

 Also, the [`examples`] directory contains an instructive set of programs that